 If you don’t have a lot of space, there are multifunctional pieces of furniture that can help you take advantage of every inch of your office.
 You can also hang shelves or wall units, depending on the storage space you need.

-5. Give it a personal touch
+5. Give it a Personal Touch

 An office doesn’t necessarily have to be a cold and impersonal space.
 If you add some of your personality, you’ll feel more comfortable in that space and you’ll be able to work better.
-You can place some plants for a more relaxed feel or hang some motivating wall art.
+You can introduce some plants for a more relaxed feel or hang some motivating wall art.

 To avoid cluttering the space, the key is to find a balance between personal details and office materials.
 Sometimes it’s not about adding more, but choosing every detail very carefully.
-A desk lamp, curtains or a simple pencil holder that reflects your style and makes you feel good may suffice.
+A desk lamp, curtains, or a simple pencil holder that reflects your style and makes you feel good may suffice.